 This stylish, contemporary travel cot takes seconds to put together and is reasonably quick and easy to fold, even with a baby in your arms.
 We love the bassinet accessory, which makes this brilliant for use from birth.
 It has a sturdy aluminium frame and a triple-layered mattress.
 This travel cot also comes with an organic cotton sheet included, and its own bag to store and transport it in.

-Read our full review about this Nuna Sena Aire.
+Read our full review about the Nuna Sena Aire here

 This travel cot is a real doddle to assemble – just slip it out of its travel bag and it practically unfolds automatically, so there’s no grappling with poles or fiddling with extra accessories.
 It’s also easy to fold away, and really light and portable.
 We love that the fabric can be removed and popped in the washing machine – a real bonus if you have a baby with reflux.